joknarf/thefly/README.md

 ## Don't teleport a human with your fly !

-Remember that ~/.fly.d directory will be duplicated in /tmp when teleporting, don't put huge data in your ~/.fly.d directory, the consequences could be huge ! (ask Jeff G. ;-)
+Remember that ~/.fly.d directory will be duplicated in /tmp when teleporting, don't put huge data in your ~/.fly.d directory, the consequences could be dramatic ! (ask Jeff G. ;-)

 Bzzz Bzzz